 The recently released 8th edition of the American Joint Committee on Cancer (AJCC) Staging Manual, Head and Neck Section, introduces significant modifications from the prior 7th edition.

 In the head and neck domain, the most significant update creates a separate staging algorithm for high-risk human papillomavirus (HPV)-associated cancer of the oropharynx, distinguishing it from oropharyngeal cancer (OPC) with other causes.

-This article describes several of the most significant modifications in oropharyngeal cancer staging, and the rationale for the revisions, to alert the reader to the evolution of the field.
+This article describes several of the most significant modifications in the staging of oropharyngeal cancer, and the rationale for the revisions, to alert the reader to the evolution of the field.

 Why separation to HPV positive and negative groups?

 When analyzing the data on oropharyngeal cancers, it was found that 60-80% of oropharyngeal cancer cases are HPV positive.
 These studies have shown a significant difference in the clinical spectrum between HPV +ve and HPV -ve oropharyngeal cancers.
 Some of these characteristics are tabulated below.